zixipay/zixipay.github.io/merchant.md

 POST /apiv2/getpaymentwallet
 ```
 Get payment wallet address.
-This enpoint returns a new wallet address everytime it is called.
+This endpoint returns a new wallet address everytime it is called.

 **Parameters:**